Digital Twins as Funhouse Mirrors: Five Key Distortions

-Despite their potential, to the best of our knowledge only two studies have examined digital twins to date. \cite{park2024generative} created digital twins of over 1,000 individuals based on proprietary interview transcripts and reported encouraging results (relative accuracy of 85\% on the General Social Survey, based on the ratio of digital twin accuracy to test-retest accuracy). \cite{toubia2025database} developed Twin-2K-500, a public dataset permitting the creation of digital twins of over 2,000 individuals based on their answers to over 500 questions.
-While they reported relatively high accuracy of digital twins on holdout data (average accuracy of 72\%, relative accuracy of 88\% based on the ratio of digital twin accuracy to test-retest accuracy), they found that digital twins replicated only about half of the between- and within-subject effects they tested.
-Notably, both of these studies focused on replicating known experiments and surveys, which may have been part of the training data of the base model.
+Despite fervent interest, the empirical foundation of digital twins remains remarkably thin.
+To date, only two initial studies have directly examined whether twins can serve as human surrogates.
+One study created digital twins of over 1,000 individuals based on transcripts from two-hour interviews \cite{park2024generative} and reported encouraging results (relative accuracy of 85\% on the General Social Survey, based on the ratio of digital twin accuracy to test-retest accuracy).
+However, the data are not publicly available, presenting a significant hurdle to the scientific understanding of digital twins.
+And without knowing the degree of separation between the original transcripts and validation questions, it is hard to fully evaluate performance.

+The second study developed Twin-2K-500, a public dataset permitting the creation of digital twins of over 2,000 individuals based on their answers to over 500 questions \cite{toubia2025database} and reported relatively high accuracy of digital twins on holdout data (average accuracy of 72\%, relative accuracy of 88\% based on the ratio of digital twin accuracy to test-retest accuracy).
+As a first test, however, it was necessarily limited in scope: twins were not compared against benchmarks such as demographic-only personas.
+Furthermore, twins only replicated about half the experimental effects in humans.
+And in both studies \cite{park2024generative,toubia2025database}, validation was based on a relatively narrow set of well-known experiments and surveys, which may overlap with the training data of the base model, raising concerns of leakage \cite{ludwig2025large}.
+Consequently, the field is rapidly adopting a technology that lacks essential empirical validation, leaving open the risk of making consequential decisions based on an illusion of personalization rather than genuine individual-level insight.